dbrown725/mcp-human-resources/README.md

     Configuration: src/main/resources/mcp-servers.json<br>
         Note that a space was needed in "ES_API_KEY": " ", since my local Elastic Index does not have security enabled<br>

+    For ElasticSearch RAG Ingest use later, navigate to http://localhost:5601/app/dev_tools and run "PUT /spring-ai-document-index"

 ```bash
 npm i @elastic/mcp-server-elasticsearch
 ```